-In this section, we exhibit a protocol which solves the consensus problem for N processes as long as a majority of the processes are non-faulty and no process dies during the execution of the protocol No process knows in advance, however, which of the processes are initially dead and which are not
+In this section, we exhibit a protocol that solves the consensus problem for N processes as long as a majority of the processes are nonfaulty and no process dies during the execution of the protocol.
+No process knows in advance, however, which of the processes are initially dead and which are not.

 The protocol works in two stages.
-During the first stage, the processes construct a directed graph G with a node corresponding to each process Every process broadcasts a message containing its process number and then listens for messages from L-1 other processes, where L = [(N + 1)/2].
-G has an edge from i to j iff j receives a message from i Thus, G has indegree L-1
+During the first stage, the processes construct a directed graph G with a node corresponding to each process.
+Every process broadcasts a message containing its process number and then listens for messages from L-1 other processes, where $L = \lceil (N+1)/2 \rceil$ .
+G has an edge from i to j iff j receives a message from i.
+Thus, G has indegree L-1.

-In the second stage, the processes construct G^+ , the transitive closure of G, in the sense that upon completion of this stage, each process k knows about all of the edges (j, k) incident on k in G^+ as well as the initial values of all such j
+In the second stage, the processes construct $G^+$ (the transitive closure of G) in the sense that upon completion of this stage, each process k knows about all of the edges (j, k) incident on k in $G^+$ as well as the initial values of all such j.

 To carry out this stage, each process broadcasts to all other processes its process number and initial value together with the names of the L-1 processes it heard from during the first stage.
-It then waits until it has received a stage 2 message from every ancestor in G which it knows about Initially it knows only about the L-1 processes from which it heard directly during the first stage, but it learns about additional ancestors from the stage 2 messages that it receives Waiting continues until such time as all currently known about processes have been heard from
+It then waits until it has received a stage 2 message from every ancestor in G that it knows about.
+Initially, it knows only about the L-1 processes from which it heard directly during the first stage, but it learns about additional ancestors from the stage 2 messages that it receives.
+Waiting continues until such time as all currently known-about processes have been heard from.

-At this point, each process knows all of its own ancestors and the edges of G incident on them, so it can compute all of the edges of G^+ incident on each of its ancestors.
-This enables it to determine which of its ancestors belong to an initial clique of G^+ , that is, a clique with no incoming edges, for node k is in an initial clique iff k is itself an ancestor of every one of its ancestors.
-Since every node in G^+ has at least L-1 predecessors, there can be only one initial clique, it has cardinality at least L, and every process which completes the second stage knows exactly the set of processes comprising it.
+At this point, each process knows all of its own ancestors and the edges of G incident on them.
+Using this information, it computes all of the edges of $G^+$ incident on each of its ancestors.
+It then determines which of its ancestors belong to an initial clique of $G^+$ , that is, a clique with no incoming edges.
+To do this, it uses the fact that a node k is in an initial clique iff k is itself an ancestor of every node j that is an ancestor of k.
+Since every node in $G^+$ has at least k - 1 predecessors, there can be only one initial clique; it has cardinality at least k, and every process that completes the second stage knows exactly the set of processes comprising it.

-Finally, each process makes a decision based on the initial values of the processes in the initial clique using any agreed-upon rule Since all processes know the initial values of all members of the initial clique, they all reach the same decision
+Finally, each process makes a decision based on the initial values of the processes in the initial clique using any agreed-upon rule.
+Since all processes know the initial values of all members of the initial clique, they all reach the same decision.

-The correctness of this protocol proves the following theorem
+The correctness of this protocol proves the following theorem.

-Theorem II.
-There is a partially correct consensus protocol in which all nonfaulty processes always reach a decision, provided no processes die during its execution and a strict majority of the processes are alive initially
+THEOREM 2.
+There is a partially correct consensus protocol in which all non-faulty processes always reach a decision, provided no processes die during its execution and a strict majority of the processes are alive initially.